-The provision of a sovereign loan of up to US$ 50 million (€ 41.3 million) to the Republic of Uzbekistan for the benefit of Horezm Toza Hudud, a state unitary enterprise owned by the State Committee for Ecology and Environmental Protection, to finance the modernisation of solid waste management (SWM) infrastructure in Horezm Region.
+The provision of a sovereign loan of up to US$ 50 million (€ 41.3 million) to the Republic of Uzbekistan for the benefit of Horezm Toza Hudud (the "Project Company"), a state unitary enterprise owned by the State Committee for Ecology and Environmental Protection (the "Committee"), to finance the modernisation of solid waste management (SWM) infrastructure in Horezm Region (the "Project").

-The loan proceeds will be used to finance the construction of new EU-compliant sanitary landfills, waste sorting plants, waste transfer stations and the supply of special equipment and vehicles.
+The loan proceeds will be used to finance construction of new EU-compliant sanitary landfills, waste sorting plants, waste transfer stations and the supply of special equipment and vehicles.
 The project is expected to bring significant health and environmental benefits and result in greenhouse gas (GHG) emissions savings.

 ETI score: 62

 Primary TI Quality: Green.
 The Project will promote resource efficiency by introducing sustainable waste management practices in the region through the construction of sanitary landfills designed to EU standards and waste sorting plants.
 It is expected to contribute to GHG emissions savings and result in significant health and environmental benefits.
 The Project's GET share is 100 per cent.

 EBRD Finance Summary